(219774) 2001 YY145

-', provisional designation ' is a stony background asteroid and exceptionally slow rotator from the central region of the asteroid belt, approximately 1.5 km in diameter.
+' is a stony background asteroid and exceptionally slow rotator from the central region of the asteroid belt, approximately 1.5 km in diameter.
 It was discovered on 18 December 2001, by astronomers with the Lowell Observatory Near-Earth-Object Search at Anderson Mesa Station near Flagstaff, Arizona, in the United States.
 The assumed S-type asteroid is likely elongated and has a rarely seen rotation period of 1007 hours, making it the 13th slowest rotator.

 Orbit and classification

 ' is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the central main-belt at a distance of 2.2–2.9 AU once every 4 years and 2 months (1,515 days; semi-major axis of 2.58 AU).
 Its orbit has an eccentricity of 0.13 and an inclination of 10° with respect to the ecliptic.
 A first precovery was taken at Lincoln Lab's ETS in October 2001, extending the asteroid's observation arc by 2 months prior to its official discovery observation at Anderson Mesa.